funnychan01/Course3-Assignment-Tidy-Data/ReadMe.txt

 10.From the data set created, creates a second, independent tidy data set, called "tidy_dataset" with the average of each variable for each activity and each subject

-11.Export the tidy data set in csv format by the function write.csv
+11.Export the tidy data set in txt format by the function write.table

-12.The tidy data set can be read using the read.csv function
+12.The tidy data set can be read using the read.table function

 V. Acknowledgement:
 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012